'We Just Keep Adding Crap On': Video Of West St. Paul Traffic Stop Goes Viral

-MINNEAPOLIS (WCCO) — Dashcam video of a Twin Cities traffic stop has gone viral as it shows a teenage driver racking up infraction after infraction — speeding, distracted driving, open bottle — to the seeming astonishment of the officers.
+MINNEAPOLIS (WCCO) — Dashcam video of a Twin Cities traffic stop has gone viral as it shows a teenage driver racking up infraction after infraction to the seeming astonishment of the officers.

 The West St. Paul Police Department posted video of the stop Friday morning and since then it’s amassed 3.3 million views on Facebook, not to mention 7,000 comments.